differentpla-net/differentpla-net.github.io/_posts/2022/2022-01-08-libcluster-kubernetes.md

 part of setting up the session.
 The initiator's idea of the acceptor's node name MUST match the acceptor's idea of its own node name.
 </div>

-So, how does this all work? `libcluster` provides three different Kubernetes strategies, each of which has multiple modes:
+So, how does this all work? `libcluster` provides three different Kubernetes strategies:

 - `Cluster.Strategy.Kubernetes`
 - `Cluster.Strategy.Kubernetes.DNS`
 - `Cluster.Strategy.Kubernetes.DNSSRV`

+Let's dig into them and work out what they're doing and why.

 ## Cluster.Strategy.Kubernetes

-Let's dig into them and work out what they're doing and why.
 First up: `Cluster.Strategy.Kubernetes`.

 ### Lookup Mode: Endpoints